• Skip to primary navigation

 Sarson Ka Saag | Sarson Da Saag Recipe

-Sarson ka saag is a quintessential Punjabi dish and one of the must-try dish of chilled winters.
+Sarson ka saag is a quintessential Punjabi dish and a must-try dish of chilled winters.
 This is an authentic winter special dish of North India.
-This is an one-pot saag recipe.
-You can make either in Instant Pot or in Pressure Cooker.
-Both ways this is an easy recipe (other than prepping :)) and takes less than 30 minutes.
+This is a one-pot saag recipe.
+You can make it in an Instant Pot or a pressure cooker.
+This is an easy recipe that takes less than 30 minutes to make.

-Mustard greens or Sarson ka saag are normally available only during the winter season.
-So in winter, I try to make them as many times as possible.
-I just love all green leafy vegetables.
-Spinach, fenugreek, radish leaves, mustard greens, bathua or pigweed, amaranth leaves and so on all have their own flavors but they are equally delicious.
+Mustard greens or sarson ka saag are usually available only in winter.
+So I try to make them as many times as possible in winter.
+I love all green leafy vegetables.
+Spinach, fenugreek, radish leaves, mustard greens, bathua or pigweed, amaranth leaves, and so on all have their flavors but are equally delicious.

 Well, green leafy vegetables are full of nutrition.
-They are low in fat and low in carb.
-Mustard leaves are full of Vitamin K, Vitamin A, Vitamin C. The high antioxidants will keep your skin healthy.
-So moreover for good and healthy skin, green leafy vegetables are a real boon of nature.
+They are low in fat and low in carbs.
+Mustard leaves are full ofย Vitamin K, Vitamin A,ย andย Vitamin C. The high antioxidants will keep your skin healthy.
+Moreover, green leafy vegetables are a real boon of nature for good and healthy skin.

-Well, And the good news is that this Sarson ka saag is perfect for the keto diet.
-Since in keto diet indefinite amount of green vegetables are allowed with some fat as well, you can definitely add this keto-friendly Sarson ka saag recipe to your diet menu.
+Well, the good news is that this Sarson ka saag is perfect for the keto diet.
+Since the keto diet allows an indefinite amount of green vegetables and some fat, you can add this keto-friendly saag recipe to your diet menu.

-These green vegetables are zero in carb and high in fiber, hence highly recommended in any diet.
-But the only thing to take care of is to reduce the amount of onion you will use for this keto Sarson ka saag recipe.
+These green vegetables are zero in carbs and high in fiber; hence, they are highly recommended in any diet.
+But the only thing to take care of is to reduce the amount of onion to make this saag keto-friendly.

 Onion is restricted in the keto diet.
-You can add onions up to 30gms.
-But you can also make this with only garlic and rest all processes will be the same.
-To balance the macros, you may add some extra butter to your saag.
+You can add up to 30 grams of onion, but you can also make this with only garlic; the rest of the processes will be the same.
+You may add some extra butter to your saag to balance the macros.

 How to Make Sarson Ka Saag?